ds3002/course/README.md

 Welcome to DS3002 Data Science Systems!

 This repository manages your working environment during this course.
-All students will run this environment and do the bulk of your work here so that we all have a common set of tools, scripts, and datasets.
+Some course material and tools will be distributed in this way so that we all have a common set of tools, scripts, and datasets.

 ## Setting Up Your Environment